PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 3) Saves results after each iteration in text files (can be copy-pasted into Dennis's spreadsheet).

-4) Works with all firmware versions.
+4) Works with stock firmware and mcheah's Marlin4MPMD 1.2.2 and 1.3.3. **IT DOES NOT APPEAR TO WORK WELL AT ALL WITH THE NEWER AEGEAN-ODYSSEY MPMD MARLIN 1.1.X!!!**

 5) Saves time iterating through the Excel procedure yourself and makes it easier to update values when you make any mods or change the bed temperature.